frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 to be anchored in hope, a very beautiful phrase and use of words.

-"Hope, together with faith and charity, makes up the triptych of the 'theological virtues' that express the heart of the Christian life (cf.
+"Hope, together with faith and charity, makes up the triptych of the 'theological virtues' that express the heart of the Christian life (*cf*.
 1 Cor.
 13:13; 1 Thess.
 1:3).

-Faith, hope and love, these three remain.
+"Faith, hope and love, these three remain.
 But the greatest of these is love" (1 Cor.
 13:13).

-St. Paul says, "We should be persevering in the hope that we have from our Lord Jesus Christ" (Heb.
+St. Paul talks a lot about this virtue, about charity, about faith, about hope.
+We're told God our Father is active in the faith, unsparing in love.
+St. Paul says, "We should be persevering in the hope that we have from Our Lord Jesus Christ" (Heb.
 10:23).

 "In their inseparable unity," Pope Francis says, "hope is the virtue that, so to speak, gives inward direction and purpose to the life of believers.
 That\'s why St. Paul encourages us to 'rejoice in hope, be patient in suffering, persevere in prayer'" (Rom.
 12:12).

-He says, "Surely we need to 'abound in hope' (cf. Rom.
-15:13), so that we may bear credible and attractive witness to the faith and love that dwell in our hearts; that our faith may be joyful and our charity enthusiastic; that each of us may be able to offer a smile, a small gesture of friendship, a kind look, a ready ear, a good deed, in the knowledge that, in the Spirit of Jesus, these can become, for those who receive them, rich seeds of hope."
+He says, "Surely we need to 'abound in hope' (*cf*.
+Rom.
+15:13), so that we may bear credible and attractive witness to the faith and love that dwell in our hearts; that our faith may be joyful and our charity enthusiastic; and that each of us may be able to offer a smile, a small gesture of friendship, a kind look, a ready ear, a good deed, in the knowledge that, in the Spirit of Jesus, these can become, for those who receive them, rich seeds of hope."